proteinreport/proteinreport.org/content/newswire/pathways-tool-version-2-released-help-students-and-professionals-break-cellular/index.md

 tool could be replicated in many countries.
 CAA welcomes queries from any interested parties in developing a similar tool.

-[[Cellular Agriculture
+[Cellular Agriculture
-Australia]{.underline}](https://cellularagricultureaustralia.org/) is a
-nonprofit organisation dedicated to accelerating the cellular agriculture sector in Australia.
+Australia](https://cellularagricultureaustralia.org/) is a nonprofit organisation dedicated to accelerating the cellular agriculture sector in Australia.
 Their initiatives are focused on developing talent pipelines into cellular agriculture, creating a connected and collaborative community within the sector, and promoting positive awareness of cellular agriculture.